Breeders' Cup Classic

 The Breeders' Cup Classic is a Grade I Weight for Age thoroughbred horse race for 3-year-olds and older run at a distance of 1+1/4 mi on dirt.
-It is held annually at a different racetrack as part of the Breeders' Cup World Championships in late October or early November.
+It is held annually at a different racetrack in the United States as part of the Breeders' Cup World Championships in late October or early November.
 All of the races to date have been held in the United States except for the 1996 edition held at Woodbine Racetrack in Toronto, Canada.

 The Classic is considered by many to be the premier thoroughbred horse race of the year in the U.S., although the Kentucky Derby is more widely known among casual racing fans.
 Once the richest race in the world, in more recent years, only the Saudi Cup, Dubai World Cup, The Everest and Prix de l'Arc de Triomphe have had consistently higher purses.
 Often, the winner of the Classic goes on to win U.S. Horse of the Year honors, including the four winners of the race between 2004 and 2007—respectively Ghostzapper, Saint Liam, Invasor, and Curlin.
 Due to the extremely high quality of horses in the event, the race is notoriously hard to predict.
 One notable example of an underdog winning the Classic is the victory of Arcangues in 1993.
 This was the biggest upset in Breeders' Cup history and his $269.20 payoff for a $2 wager remains a Breeders' Cup record.